Carbon-Farm-Network/Requirements-Doc/Offers.md

 ## hREA

 This includes Proposal, ProposedIntent, Intent (one Intent for what is offered, one for the price).
 Double check this is all there already.
+[2023-05-18 I'm not finding createProposedIntent, checking on this.]

 ## UI